 To use a test generator, you create your test in Word, making sure that it is formatted precisely—no extra spaces, lines, or characters.
 You then copy and paste the result into the test generator and it produces a file to upload to Blackboard.
-Once uploaded, simply assign the point values for the questions in Blackboard.

 Other ways to create tests